 Chilli beef (or mutton) jasmine rice

-Everyone loves fried rice, it is a standard on every Chinese menu, and variations of this dish exist in Chinese, Thai, Indonesian, Japanese and Vietnamese cuisines.
-It is a classic dish that takes on the flavors and meat from the region and is absolutely a customer favorite.
+Everyone loves fried rice.
+It is a standard on every Chinese menu, and variations of this dish exist in Chinese, Thai, Indonesian, Japanese, and Vietnamese cuisines.
+It is a classic dish that takes on the flavours and meat from the region and is absolutely a customer favourite.

-So how do you know when you are having terrific fried rice? the few characteristics are that the rice grains should be separate, not mushed together in a gooey mess.
-The dish should be lightly oiled, not floating in a layer of grease.
-And finally, the perfect balance of spice, flavor, and everything delicious.
-Trust me, you know when you have good fried rice, it truly is memorable.
+So, how do you know when you are having terrific fried rice?
+A few characteristics are that the rice grains should be separate, not mushed together in a gooey mess.
+The dish should be lightly oiled, not floating in a layer of grease—finally, the perfect balance of spice, flavour, and everything delicious.
+Trust me, when you have good fried rice, it is truly memorable.

-This traditional recipe was with beef, however, I have substituted mutton.
-You can also choose to substitute chicken, or finely diced firm tofu for a vegetarian version.
+This traditional recipe called for beef; however, I have substituted mutton.
+You can also choose to substitute chicken or finely diced firm tofu for a vegetarian version.

-Here is fried rice that I think is absolutely delicious.
+Here is fried rice, which I think is absolutely delicious.
 I chose to make this with brown jasmine rice for the extra bite.
-The spices and chilies in the dish beautifully coat the rice and meat giving the dish that pops of flavor.
+The spices and chillies in the dish beautifully coat the rice and meat, giving the dish that pops of flavour.
 The ground meat is crisp and compliments the bite of the rice beautifully.
-It is served with a spicy sauce that adds that touch of acid from the lime juice to cut the fat and that extra pop of spice to make you sweat. this is fried rice I am in love with.
+It is served with a spicy sauce that adds that touch of acid from the lime juice to cut the fat and that extra pop of spice to make you sweat.
+This is fried rice with which I am in love.

 This is a new cookbook on my shelf, one I have craved for a long time.
 The cookbook is from a chain of restaurants in London and across the UK.
-The recipes are very authentic and they pop with flavors.
-Most recipes are super simple to make and those that I have made are always wonderful.
+The recipes are very authentic and pop with flavours.
+Most are super simple, and those I have made are always wonderful.
 You will see me cook from here again when I crave simple Thai cuisine.

 For more recipes from this cookbook, click here.